 Trust Accounting

 One of the biggest red flags during a property management company audit involves improper handling of trust funds.
-In order to properly (and legally) handle owner and tenant funds, a property manager must understand the basic principles of trust accounting.
+To properly (and legally) handle owner and tenant funds, a property manager must understand the basic principles of trust accounting.

-Trust accounting regulations for property managers are state-specific, so it is very important you consult your state and local requirements in order to be compliant.
+Trust accounting regulations for property managers are state-specific, so it is essential to consult your state's and local requirements to ensure compliance.

 What are Trust Accounts?

-There are specific rules about how business funds and transactions are handled by a property management company.
+There are specific rules about how a property management company handles business funds and transactions.
 Trust accounts for property managers are typically used to keep tenant deposits and rent payments separate from operating capital.

 Some states require that all owner funds be maintained in a separate federally insured checking account.
 This account and the funds within, also known as a trust account, must be separate from your business and personal bank account(s).

 Both rents collected on an owner’s rental property and security deposits collected from tenants are considered trust funds and must be placed into a trust account.
-Please keep in mind that rent collected on behalf of another person must be deposited into a trust account.
-Some believe that this only applies to security deposits/tenant deposits but that is not true, trust accounts are for all funds received on behalf of another for a real estate transaction.
+Please note that rent collected on behalf of another person must be deposited into a trust account.
+Some believe that this only applies to security deposits/tenant deposits, but that is not true.
+Trust accounts are for all funds received on behalf of another for a real estate transaction.

-The proper handling of these funds and accounting is important to avoid the commingling of funds, which is illegal.
+The proper handling of these funds and accounting is essential to avoid the commingling of funds, which is illegal.

 Some states require property managers and owners to specify in the management contract exactly how trust accounts will be used.
-Even if your state has specific regulations for trust account use, it is always good practice to identify specifics in your management agreement.
+Even if your state has specific regulations governing trust account use, it is always good practice to specify these details in your management agreement.

 One or Multiple Accounts?

-Depending on your state guidelines, a property manager can set up one aggregate trust account of separate accounts for each owner.
-If not regulated by the state, it is up to the property manager to decide between one or multiple accounts for accounting and tracking purposes.
+Depending on your state guidelines, a property manager can set up either an aggregate trust account or separate accounts for each owner.
+If not regulated by the state, it is up to the property manager to decide whether to use one or multiple accounts for accounting and tracking purposes.

-Some property management companies choose to set up two accounts- one account established as an operating trust account and one serves as a tenant security deposit trust account.
-This is good practice so you don’t accidentally spend the security deposit funds.
+Some property management companies choose to set up two accounts: one established as an operating trust account and one serving as a tenant security deposit trust account.
+This is good practice to prevent accidentally spending the security deposit funds.

-Check with your state guidelines to determine if you are able to hold trust funds in an interest-bearing trust account.
+Check with your state guidelines to determine if you can hold trust funds in an interest-bearing trust account.

 Remember to reconcile all your accounts on a timely basis to avoid any future discrepancies.